MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-cloud.md

 ## Before you begin

 This article is intented for administrators in managed environments where the account leveraged to run the ODT has admin privileges on the client device.
 For enterprise environments we recommend to use [Intune](../mem/intune/apps/apps-add-office365.md) to deploy Microsoft 365 Apps from the cloud.
-We also recommend to review [this video](https://youtu.be/fA8lcnRXmkI) to learn more about the available options when using Intune.
+Review [this video](https://youtu.be/fA8lcnRXmkI) for an overview of deploying the Microsoft 365 Apps using Intune.

-If you haven't already, complete the [assessment](assess-microsoft-365-apps.md) and [planning](plan-microsoft-365-apps.md) phases for your Office deployment.
+If you haven't already, complete the [assessment](assess-microsoft-365-apps.md) and [planning](plan-microsoft-365-apps.md) phases for your Microsoft 365 Apps deployment.

-If you want to install Office on a single device or small number of devices, we recommend reviewing [Download and install or reinstall Microsoft 365 or Office 2021 on a PC or Mac](https://support.microsoft.com/office/4414EAAF-0478-48BE-9C42-23ADC4716658) or [Use the Office offline installer](https://support.microsoft.com/office/f0a85fe7-118f-41cb-a791-d59cef96ad1c).
+If you want to install Microsoft 365 Apps on a single device or small number of devices, we recommend reviewing [Download and install or reinstall Microsoft 365 or Office 2021 on a PC or Mac](https://support.microsoft.com/office/4414EAAF-0478-48BE-9C42-23ADC4716658) or [Use the Office offline installer](https://support.microsoft.com/office/f0a85fe7-118f-41cb-a791-d59cef96ad1c).

 ## Best practices

 The steps in this article are based on the following best practices:

 - **Manage updates to Office automatically**, without any administrative overhead.
 For more details, see [Choose how to manage updates](plan-microsoft-365-apps.md#step-2---choose-how-to-manage-updates).
-- **Lead with Current Channel**: Deploy [Current Channel](overview-update-channels.md#current-channel-overview) to the majority of devices, to ensure that users can benefit from new features and product improvements as soon as possible.
+- **Lead with Current Channel**: Deploy [Current Channel](overview-update-channels.md#current-channel-overview) to the majority of devices.
+This enables users to benefit from the latest features and product improvements as soon as possible.
 Create a second package for installing [Monthly Enterprise Channel](overview-update-channels.md#monthly-enterprise-channel-overview) for users who need more predictability and a fixed update cycle.

-You can customize these options to match the requirements for your organization, including deploying to more than two update channels, changing the choosen update channels, and deploying Visio and Project.
+You can customize these options to match the requirements for your organization, including deploying to additional or different update channels, and deploying Visio and Project.
 For more details, see [Customize your deployment](#customize-your-deployment).

 ## Step 1: Download the Office Deployment Tool

 You use the Office Deployment Tool (ODT) to deploy Office from the Office CDN.
-The deployment tool is run from the command line and uses a configuration file to determine what settings to apply when deploying Office.
+The deployment tool is run from the command line and uses a configuration file to determine what settings to apply when deploying Microsoft 365 Apps.

 1. Create the shared folder **\\\\Server\Share\M365** and assign read permissions for your users.
 For details about how to create shared folders and assign permissions, see [Shared Folders](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc770406(v=ws.11)).